FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-project/FLO-2D GeoPackage Management.rst

 FLO-2D GeoPackage Management
 =============================

-The FLO-2D GeoPackage Management tool allows users to delete layers added to the GeoPackage.
+The FLO-2D GeoPackage Management tool enables users to efficiently manage their GeoPackage by removing user-added layers.
-Whether a layer is too heavy or was added mistakenly, this tool facilitates efficient maintenance of a well-structured GeoPackage.
+This feature is useful for maintaining an organized GeoPackage, especially when layers are no longer needed or were added by mistake.

 GeoPackage Management
 -----------------------------